-Pennington Biomedical Research Center anticipates five postdoctoral positions to begin in July 2019.
+Pennington Biomedical Research Center is seeking three postdoctoral fellows to begin in 2019.
 The fellowships will be supported by an NIH T32 training grant entitled “Training in Obesity Research” which provides up to three years of funding including NIH salary, benefits, travel, and research support.
 The training program is directed by Drs.
 Phil Brantley and Leanne Redman and uses hands on laboratory mentoring and interactive seminars to train new investigators in the knowledge and skills necessary for establishing an independent research career.
 Pennington Biomedical also has three NIH Center grants that provide resources for postdocs.
 These include: (1) an NIDDK sponsored Nutrition Obesity Research Center (NORC) that studies nutrition and metabolic health through the lifespan; (2) an NCCIH sponsored Botanical Dietary Supplements Research Center that examines botanicals and their impact on metabolic syndrome; and (3) The Louisiana Clinical and Translational Science Center (LA CaTS), an NIH IDeA Center led by NIGMS.

 The program has been continuously funded since 2003 and has trained 25 scientists, nearly all of whom have continued in research and acquired academic careers.
 Graduates have been awarded over 58 research grants and have produced over 600 publications.